Krista Baughman

 Partner

 Krista leads the firm’s First Amendment and defamation practice.
-She litigates some of the most complex and cutting-edge speech questions of the day, and her cases frequently make new law.
-Krista has obtained multi-million dollar judgments on behalf of her speech clients.
-She is a fierce advocate for journalists, businesses, celebrities, high-profile individuals, and private people whose speech rights are being threatened by other citizens or the government.
+She litigates some of the most complex and cutting-edge questions of the day, and her cases frequently make new law.

 Contact Information

 Reiterman v.
 Abid (U.S. District Court, Middle District of Florida, pro hac vice).
-Obtained take-down orders in initial stage of defamation lawsuit, in connection with anonymous cyber campaign published about client on Reddit, Google, Microsoft, WordPress, Change.org, and others.
-Obtained $6.5 million judgment for client following victory on appeal and successful motion for summary judgment.
+Obtained rare take-down orders in initial stage of defamation lawsuit, in connection with anonymous cyber campaign published about client on Reddit, Google, Microsoft, WordPress, Change.org and others.
+Obtained $6.5 million judgment for client following victory on appeal and summary judgment.

 Alonso v.
 Chahal (San Francisco Superior Court).
 Defeated appeal and ultimately obtained $12,102,994.07 judgment for professional marketing executive client who was publicly defamed by her former employers.

-Katherine Hill v.
-Kenneth Heslep et al. (Los Angeles Superior Court).
-In conspiracy and revenge porn matter involving journalist’s reporting of alleged illegal and unethical conduct by a member of Congress, obtained anti-SLAPP order striking complaint and awarding attorneys’ fees in favor of journalist clients.
+Hill v.
+Heslep et al. (Los Angeles Superior Court).
+In matter involving journalist’s reporting of alleged illegal and unethical conduct by a member of Congress, obtained anti-SLAPP order striking complaint, awarding attorneys’ fees in favor of journalist clients, and defining parameters of California’s “revenge porn” law as applied to elected officials.

 Woodell v.
 Bernstein et al. (San Mateo Superior Court).
 Obtained case-terminating sanctions following successful motion concerning plaintiff’s intentional destruction/ spoliation of evidence in case involving opposing candidates for Menlo Park Fire Protection District Board.

 Pekgoz v.
 Ehrhardt (Los Angeles County Superior Court, 2016).
-Obtained anti-SLAPP order striking complaint and awarding attorneys’ fees on behalf of client who was sued for defamation in connection with statements made in a university Title IX proceeding.
-Case created new precedent establishing that Title IX proceedings are protected forums for speech under the anti-SLAPP statute.
+Obtained anti-SLAPP order striking complaint and awarding attorneys’ fees on behalf of client who was sued for defamation in connection with statements made in a university Title IX proceeding, establishing that Title IX proceedings are protected forums for speech under the anti-SLAPP statute.

 Hernandez v.
 City of San Jose, 897 F.3d 1125, 1132 (9th Circuit, 2018).
 Achieved precedent-setting 9th Circuit decision that clarified the standard for due process liability against police, and government qualified immunity, in crowd control situations.